RedHat-EMEA-SSA-Team/hetzner-ocp4/docs/cnv.md

 master_special_cpu: "<cpu mode='host-passthrough'></cpu>"
 ```

-If you want to install the Advanced Cluster Security for Kubernetes you must also set the cpu mode `host-passthrough`.
+If you want to use Advanced Cluster Security for Kubernetes you must also set the cpu mode `host-passthrough`.
 Otherwise, with the default vm settings, the central container will start with the error that the SSE 4.2 instruction set is not available.

 ## Install CNV via OperatorHub